Microneedling for Acne Scars Conveniently located to serve Beverly Hills, Los Angeles and West Hollywood

 This procedure used to be referred to as collagen induction therapy and was used for skin rejuvenation.
 With improvements in this technology, microneedling is now used for transdermal drug insertion, treatment of actinic keratoses and periorbital melanosis, and more.

 This therapy has been in use since 1995 but was used only marginally in medical spas and beauty clinics.
-In 2006, it was reinvented by Fernandez, and now it is being offered as an effective treatment for removal of acne scars.
+In 2006, it was reinvented by Fernandez, and now it is being offered as an effective treatment for the removal of acne scars.

 During microneedling for acne scars, a tiny medical device delivers needle pricks to the skin to stimulate its natural healing process.
 When these needles puncture the skin, they deliver bipolar RF energy into the cells of the skin.
 The inner tissue is invigorated and produces collagen for smooth and supple skin.

-Though home treatments are available, dermatologists advise people against trying out these procedures at home due to risk of infection and allergies.
+Though home treatments are available, dermatologists advise people against trying out these procedures at home due to the risk of infection and allergies.
 These devices are either tiny rollers with wheels of micro-needles on them or a pen-like instrument with cluster of microneedles on the tip.

-All microneedling processes are performed with topical anesthesia, which is applied on the targeted skin area around 45 minutes in advance in order to numb it.
+All microneedling processes are performed with topical anesthesia, which is applied to the targeted skin area around 45 minutes in advance in order to numb it.
 The needle length depends on the size and depth of acne scars.
 These needles must be sized to effectively reach under the skin to stimulate the collagen at various depths.

 The treatment can be done once every couple of years.
 A patient has to undergo between one to three procedures depending on the condition of their skin and the recovery process.
 Doctors will advise you to wait for six to eight weeks between each procedure for natural skin regeneration and healing.*